peterewills/emacs-ipython-notebook/README.rst

      ;; black-cell isn't really useful if you auto-black-on-execute ("C-c b c" . ein:worksheet-python-black-cell)
      ("C-c C-x C-f" . ein:new-notebook))

-You don’t have to include all that, obviously, but that’s my config.

 Changes
 =======